Total Law

 For more information, advice, or immediate assistance with acquiring immigration permission as a parent of an Irish child, call us today on (+353) 061 518 025.

-- Eligibility requirements for Permission to Remain for the Parent of an Irish Citizen Child
+What Is the Parent of an Irish Citizen Child Permission?

 If your child was born in Ireland before 1st January 2005, your child may be an Irish citizen automatically.
-Also, if your child’s other parent or grandparent is an Irish citizen, they may be entitled to or eligible to become Irish citizens.
+Also, if your child’s other parent is an Irish citizen, or if your child has an Irish-citizen grandparent, your child may be eligible for Irish citizenship by descent — but this requires a separate application to the Foreign Births Register.
+It does not happen automatically.

 As a non-EU/EEA parent of an Irish citizen child, you may want to live in Ireland with your child despite not being a citizen or EU national.
 In that case, you will need immigration permission that allows you to reside in the State.